I opened my front-door to find this fucking painting. The same one hanging in my room since I was 10.

 I was very vocal about not liking it from the start.

-It’s obnoxious size and high-saturation of bright pink, reminded me of the kid I no longer was.
+The painting was an obnoxious size and the high-saturation of bright pink, reminded me of the kid I no longer was.
 But it didn’t seem to make a difference.
-Whenever I took it down, it would pop up a few days later.
+Whenever I took it down, it would pop back up a few days later.

 I remember one day I looked around my room and realised I was alone.

 Surrounded by all these loud memories of her.
-Pressed into that lamp, the white swirls of a frame, like whipped-cream.
-The baby pink of the cupboards she painted while I was away at camp and the crystal-shaped handles on the door.
+Pressed into that lamp; the white swirls of a frame, like whipped-cream.
+The baby pink of the cupboards she painted while I was away at camp and the crystal-shaped handles on the doors.